littlecabbage/yuque-obsidian/vault/Welcome.md

 ## Image Attachment Demo

-We have an attachment folder named `FigureBed 🌄`.
+We have an attachment folder named `Attachments`.
 It is hidden in the sidebar if configured in Admin Console.

-Below is an image embedded using Wiki Link syntax `![[demo-image.svg]]`:
+Below is an image embedded using Wiki Link syntax `! [ [ demo-image.svg ] ]`:

 ![[demo-image.svg]]